Lloyd Wright: Later work

 His best-known project is the Wayfarers Chapel, also known as "The Glass Church", an indoor/outdoor structure made almost entirely of glass and built in 1951 for the Swedenborgian church, overlooking the Pacific Ocean on the Palos Verdes Peninsula.
 The site planning and planting design express his talent and experience as a landscape architect.
 He had an embracing grove of Redwoods (Sequoia sempervirens) planted to achieve this.
 The Wayfarer's Chapel is listed in the National Register of Historic Places.

 When the trees that surround the Chapel grow up, they will become the framework, become a part of the tree forms and branches that inevitably arise from the growing trees adjacent to it.
 I used the glass so that the natural growth, the sky, and sea beyond became the definition of their environment.
 This is done to give the congregation protection in services and at the same time to create the sense of outer as well as inner space.

 Among his last projects was the 1963 John P. Bowler house, known as the "Bird of Paradise" House, in Rancho Palos Verdes using blue fiberglass for projecting roof fins, and the master plan and building designs for a 1970 shopping center in Huntington Beach, at Warner and Springdale streets south of Long Beach.
 Next to the Huntington Beach shopping center, Wright had designed a 94 ft tower; local opposition caused the tower's cancellation.

 Personal life

-In 1922 Wright married the actress and artist Elaine Hyman (known as Kyra Markham).
-They divorced in 1925.
+In 1916 Wright married the actress and artist Elaine Hyman (known as Kyra Markham).
+They divorced in 1922.

-The following year, Wright married Helen Taggart, the daughter of a client (Her then seven-year-old son, Rupert Pole, would later marry Anaïs Nin).
-In 1929, Lloyd and Helen became the parents of architect Eric Lloyd Wright, who has consulted on the restoration of many of his father's and grandfather's works, as well as being independently creative.
+The following year, Wright married Helen Taggart, the daughter of a client; her then seven-year-old son, Rupert Pole, would later marry Anaïs Nin.
+In 1929, Lloyd and Helen's son Eric Lloyd Wright was born; Eric himself would become an architect, who consulted on the restoration of many of his father's and grandfather's works, as well as designing his own works.
 Lloyd Wright died in 1978 in Santa Monica, California.
 A comprehensive monograph on Lloyd Wright and his work, "Lloyd Wright, the Architecture of Frank Lloyd Wright Jr.", has extensive vintage and contemporary photographic documentation of his projects.